tillitis/tkey-ssh-agent/README.md

 This host program for the signerapp is a complete, alternative ssh-agent with practical use.
-The signerapp binary gets built into the tk-ssh-agent, which will upload it to the USB stick when started.
+The signerapp binary gets built into the tk-ssh-agent, which will load it onto USB stick when started.
 Like the other host programs, tk-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
 If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
-An example of that:
+An example of
+that:

 ```
 $ ./tk-ssh-agent -a ./agent.sock --port /dev/pts/1